 Ella flipped on the lights just as Davis was coming up the companionway, zipping his foul weather jacket, heavy with sleep.
 His raven curls, caught by the wind, beat about a craggy face made handsome by dark eyes that flickered with a touch of wild.
 He threw Ella a smile.

 “You want me to take the helm?”
 Davis motioned to the wheel.

-Over the year they’d been together, Ella’s admiration for Davis had grown, and she opened her heart to him, a man unlike most, who lived life by the fistful.
-He was twenty years older than her, an ex-Guardsman, ex-Merchant Marine and gale-tested captain with years of experience on the water delivering boats; a man who had crafted his life in the way that suited him, she thought, a trait she had respected in her father.
+Over the year they’d been together, Ella’s admiration for Davis had grown, and she’d opened her heart to him, a man unlike most, who lived life by the fistful.
+He was twenty years older than she was, an ex-Guardsman, ex-Merchant Marine and gale-tested captain with years of experience on the water delivering boats; a man who had crafted his life in the way that suited him, she thought, a trait she had respected in her father.

-A ragged bolt of lightning ripped open the night sky in a deafening crack, affording her a glimpse of the storm’s magnitude, its towering thunderhead dumping a wall of water into the building seas.
+A distant bolt of lightning ripped open the night sky, affording her a glimpse of the storm’s magnitude, its towering thunderhead dumping a wall of water into the building seas.
 With anxious excitement she steadied against the gunwale and gripped the wheel like a fighter going into battle, bending her knees in rhythm with the boat as it lumbered over the swells.

 “She’s sailing smartly,” Davis yelled to Rich.
 “Let’s wait to shorten sail.”

 Rich held onto the backstay, taking the measure of the sails in the flash of lighted sky.
 “And risk shredding them?”

 “We can sail at the storm’s edge.
 Still keep close to our course.
 We don’t need to reef.”